evasnow1992/DeepGenerativeModelLINCS/README.md

 This repository provides Python code for preprocessing LINCS L1000 gene expression data and applying two deep generative models, Variational AutoEncoder (VAE) and Supervised Vector-Quantized Variational AutoEncoder (S-VQ-VAE) on the data for learning latent representations.
 VAE and S-VQ-VAE are implemented with Pytorch.

-## Required enviroment and packages
+## Required environment and packages
 The code was tested on the following packages
 * numpy 1.16.2
 * matplotlib 3.0.3